rehierl/node-tree-outliner/about-sequences.md

 end
 ```

-It does not matter if either `visitInOrderBefore()`, or `visitInOrderAfter()`
+It does not matter if either `visitInOrderBefore()`, or `visitInOrderAfter()`,
 or even both are used.
 Both will be executed multiple times per node.
 An in-order
-tree traversal of a generic tree is therefore not a strict tree traversal.
+tree traversal of a generic tree is therefore no traversal that corresponds with
+the strict definition of a tree traversal.

 ### Breadth-first (BFS) search